Hand, Foot, and Mouth Disease: Symptoms and Treatments

 It usually begins with a fever, reduced appetite, sore throat, and feeling lethargic, after which the child develops rashes.
 Oral lesions are referred to as herpangina.

-Basically the incubation period is 3 to 6 days from the time of infection to the onset of symptoms.
+The incubation period is 3 to 6 days from the time of infection until the onset of symptoms.

 Hand-foot-and-mouth disease can cause the following symptoms: